 Vegan and the VEDAS

 Even during Swami Prabhupada’s lifetime the state of commercial milk was much more pure.
 From the beginning of the movement he started in 1966, Swami Prabhupada encouraged his students to develop self-sufficient farms that could supply all their needs, completely independent of modern society, including commercial dairy.
+He advocated, “Simple living and high thinking.”
 He wanted ISKCON to be a positive alternative to modern life.
 Devotees of Krishna were to be self-sufficient and this included acquiring milk from their own protected cows.

 Since the yoga path is all about connection with our higher self and God, it follows that a food yogi (which should naturally include all ISKCON members) should walk a path of (ahimsa) non-violence, by respecting all living beings and gearing all of their thoughts, words and deeds towards a peaceful outcome.
 The ahimsa path is much more than peaceful intention; it necessitates an awareness of the spiritual equality of all beings.
 This awareness naturally manifests in one’s choice of food and that obviously includes evaluating the quality of the dairy one may wish to consume.
 Quite simply, one is taken by force from an abused cow while the other is given with love by a protected cow.
 In other words, this is the ONLY kind of milk that could ever be considered “ahimsa.”